Measuring Within and Between Group Inequality in Early-Life Mortality Over Time: A Bayesian Approach with Application to India: Problems with applying measures from the income inequality literature to mortality data

 The second problem is that probabilities are bounded by the $(0,1)$ interval, unlike income which is defined on the real line.
 For income inequality, for a set of incomes $s_i$, $i = 1, \ldots, n$ and constant $c$, for all measures \eqref{inequality} -- \eqref{gini} $\mbox{ineq}(s_1, \ldots, s_n) = \mbox{ineq}(cs_1, \ldots, cs_n)$, income inequality measures remain unchanged if we multiply every income by $c$.
 Scale-invariance, which is sensible for income data does not readily translate to mortality risk.
 The probability scale imposes serious constraints on $c$ as the distribution of $c\pi_i$ also needs to be in the $(0,1)$ interval; at best $c$ must be less than 1 over the maximum of the $\pi_i$s; for probabilities that cover the full range $(0,1)$, only choices of $0<c<1$ are acceptable.

 The third problem with inequality measures from the income inequality literature is that the inequality indices are not consistent with basic intuition about justice and health.
 Inequality measures on probability distributions should lead to the same conclusion whether we are measuring probability of mortality, $\pi_{i}$, or probability of survival, $1-\pi_{i}$.
 A country with high inequality in infant mortality has equally high inequality in infant survival.
-Thus we assert a symmetry property in the evaluation of inequality on probability distributions \begin{itemize} \item \textbf{Symmetry:} Suppose $Z_1$ and $Z_2$ are two probability distributions on $[0,1]$.
-Then comparing inequality between $Z_1$ and $Z_2$ and comparing inequality between $1-Z_1$ and $1-Z_2$ should produce the same conclusion. \end{itemize}
+Thus we assert a symmetry property in the evaluation of inequality on probability distributions